LynnixZ/LynnixZ.github.io/index.md

 ## Teaching and Service

-- Informal tutoring for classmates in ECE and CS courses, including machine learning and computer architecture.
-- Planned undergraduate teaching assistant for ECE 532 (Machine Learning) at UW–Madison.
+- Peer Mentor for ECE 532 (Machine Learning) at UW–Madison in Spring 2025, Summer 2025, Fall 2025.